GregariousMammal/Main-Site/content/clients/pagerduty.md

 - communication
 ---

 PagerDuty is the enterprise incident resolution service that integrates with ITOps and DevOps monitoring stacks to improve operational reliability and agility.
-Chris is helping write articles for their new FAQ section.
+We created articles for their new FAQ section.